nashville-software-school/client-side-mastery/book-5-honey-rae-repairs/chapters/REPAIR_CUST_DETAILS.md

 # Customer Details View

 ## 📺 Watch The Videos
 First, watch the introduction to the [useParams hook](https://youtu.be/fPfQ4JjPQps?si=BvCeRUgf9YvKZpkD) video and implement the code yourself.
-Next, watch the [Customer Details](https://youtu.be/aiVEFIHDj4k?si=32JIaDbJwxbJ1P3I) and implement the code yourself.
+Next, watch the [Customer Details](https://youtu.be/aiVEFIHDj4k?si=32JIaDbJwxbJ1P3I) video and implement the code yourself.
 Then read the rest of the chapter summarizing what you've learned.

 ### 🔸🔻🔹 CSS for this chapter
 <details>